suavecode/suavecode.github.io/_posts/2016-06-15-Turbofan_Network.md

 ####Fan

 A fan component is also added to the network.
-To model turbojets, the fan component and the fan nozzle are not added but all the othee components remain the same.
+To model turbojets, the fan component and the fan nozzle are not added but all the other components remain the same.

 <pre><code class="python"># ------------------------------------------------------------------
 #  Component 10 - Fan